tarikh/newsletter_summary/README.md

 python analyze_costs.py
 ```

-## Approaches
+## Approach

-The tool offers two distinct approaches to generating summaries:
+The tool uses a single, streamlined approach to generating summaries:

-### 1. Direct-to-LLM Approach (Default)
+### Direct-to-LLM Analysis
-- Sends newsletter content directly to the LLM
+- Sends newsletter content directly to the LLM in one step
-- LLM identifies topics and generates summaries in a single step
+- LLM identifies the most significant topics and generates summaries simultaneously
-- Streamlined process with potentially more coherent topics
+- Produces coherent, ranked topics with actionable insights for regular users

 ## Modular Architecture